seanwest1/seanwest1.github.io/_posts/2025-06-16-placeholder_yml_template.md

 ---
 layout: post
-title: This is a place holder
+title: This is a placeholder
 subtitle: If I delete this the post folder isn't tracked
 #cover-img: /assets/img/path.jpg #Hopefully this doesn't break
 #thumbnail-img: /assets/img/thumb.png